 To entice our flavor for the French cuisine, a day was chosen for each student to choose a French recipe or two, prepare it at home and bring it in for a French potluck of sorts.
 It was great fun!
 C’était vraiment super!
 While I struggled with subject verb agreement, I had no trouble whipping up a recipe.
 I chose Coq au Vin and French Onion Soup.
 They were both some of the very first recipes I prepared from scratch all by myself.
 They were both delectable dishes indeed!

 While French Onion Soup can be found on just about any menu when dining out, Coq au Vin isn’t so common.
 It’s usually reserved for fancy restaurants which I don’t really understand, as it is one of the easiest dishes to prepare.
 It may sound fancy (because it’s French), but all that Coq au Vin means is chicken in a wine sauce.
 To me it’s the chicken version of a pot roast, only better.
 Really.
 Just imagine succulent, falling off the bone chicken in a savory wine sauce, with mushrooms, onion, garlic and carrots.
 Mouthwatering good is what it is!

-You’ll need some basic ingredients for such a lovely meal, a Dutch oven or a large heavy-bottomed oven safe pot (with a lid), and a few hours to let it mingle into the deliciousness that Coq au Vin is all about.
+You’ll only need basic ingredients for such a lovely meal, plus a Dutch oven or a large heavy-bottomed oven safe pot (with a lid), along with a few hours to let it mingle into the deliciousness that Coq au Vin is all about.
 So what are you waiting for?
 Let’s get to cooking, y’all!

 - Easy Chicken and Dumplings Recipe